humdrum-tools/humdrum-documentation/guide/ch24/index.md

 quarter-note B in the other part.

 This criterion can be accommodated by a further refinement to our command pipeline.
-The Humdrum **ditto** command is used to replace null data tokens by the immediately preceding data token in the same spine.
+The Humdrum <span class="tool">ditto</span> command is used to replace null data tokens by the immediately preceding data token in the same spine.
-Consider first, the output from the **deg** command for the above
+Consider first, the output from the <span class="tool">deg</span> command for the above
 example: